max-planck-innovation-competition/logic-mill/README.md

 - [Stata](src/stata/) (using Python)
   - `LogicMill.do`: `.do` file where the python is integrated
   - `external.do`: `.do` file with external python files (`external.py` and `logic_mill.py`).
 It also has automated flattening of the JSON response.
 Not completely tested.
-  - When running/integrating in Stata you probably also want to take a look at the Python examples for the different endpoints and the code for flattening the data.
+  - When running/integrating with Stata you probably also want to take a look at the Python examples for the different endpoints and the code for flattening the data.
+- Javascript.
+No specific examples have been added, but the Logic Mill website has Javascript as one of the previews.

 # Bug reports and feature requests